MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-add-drivergroupfilter.md

 ---
 title: add-DriverGroupFilter
-description: Reference article for add-DriverGroupFilter, which adds a filter to a driver group on a server. ms.topic: reference ms.assetid: a66c5e68-99ea-4e47-b68d-8109633ae336 ms.author: lizross
+description: Reference article for the add-DriverGroupFilter command, which adds a filter to a driver group on a server. ms.topic: reference ms.assetid: a66c5e68-99ea-4e47-b68d-8109633ae336 ms.author: lizross